top of page

 Multispecies Studies in the Cybercene: How have our entanglements with other species (plants, animals, microbes) changed in the digital era?
 How do people in the Cybercene experience and interface with actual natural habitats, spaces and landscapes?

-Cybercene Disinformation and Eco/cultural Damage: How does cybercene mediatic content influence the othering and wasting of lives, landscapes and ecoystems?
+Cybercene Media Consumption and Eco/cultural Damage: How does cybercene mediatic content influence the othering and wasting of lives, landscapes and ecoystems?

 Cybercene Bio/Ecocultural Politics: How has digital media changed the way in which biopolitical and ecopolitical discourses are deployed, organized, managed?